franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/openid-providers/README.md

 ![g1-apis-and-services-oauth-consent-screen](g1-apis-and-services-oauth-consent-screen.png)

-3. Create a new project and a new app or edit an existing project and an existing app, setting the following fields (shall be Internal):
+3. Create a new project and a new app or edit an existing project and an existing app, setting the following fields (should be internal):
    1. **App name** (e.g. EXAMPLE.COM SSO)
    2. **User support email** (e.g. user-support@example.com)
    3. **App domains** (at minimum, you must provide the Application home page - e.g. `https://example.openproject.com`)